 specified using a vh

 value.
-This should rectify the issue within Googlebot’s visual renderer filling the entire tools window with a single element and blocking further elements being rendered.
+This should rectify the issue within Googlebot’s visual renderer, filling the entire tools window with a single element and blocking further elements from being rendered.

 An example element with both CSS height and max-height values is shown below.